SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/kyma/deploy-app-using-mock-kyma.md

 **Note** - As **destination_name** you must enter the name of the destination created while installing mock server to SAP BTP Cloud Foundry Runtime.

 2. Follow the steps in the [Deploy to Kyma tutorial](./deploy-to-kyma.md), but skip the steps for the **Remote Service Configuration**.
+>Make sure you deploy the incident management application to the same namespace as the mock server.

 3. Now you can build and deploy the Incident Management Application